 Buses stopping directly outside the building include the 55, 243 and N55.

 We have gender-neutral accessible toilets with baby changing facilities.
+These toilets are located on the ground floor.

 Please find seat sizes for our theatre shows below.